 Beautiful city park course!

 Pros: Playing Margaret Hunter Park was a very pleasant surprise.
 First, and most important, it's a beautiful course.
-The previously posted photos didn't do it justice so I've added some new ones.The grassy fairways were neatly trimmed and well maintained, with no litter.
+The previously posted photos were a little dated, so I've added some new ones.The grassy fairways were neatly trimmed and well maintained, with no litter.
 Even though I wouldn't call it a wooded course, there are a lot of mature trees to negotiate.
 There's also a winding creek that comes into play on almost every hole.
-You're either throwing across it or alongside of it, and make no mistake, the murky water will swallow up your disc.
+You're either throwing across it or alongside of it, and make no mistake, it will swallow up your disc.
 There are many baskets set just in front of the creek, which forces you to make a decision of laying up or going for it.
 The layout is unique and gives you the opportunity for a variety of throws.
 Don't make the mistake of carrying only a driver and a putter.
-Other reviewers have described Hunter Park as a short course with no opportunity to "air it out".
-However, with several holes over 300 feet, there's plenty of room for most of us to rip it.
+There are several holes over 300 feet, so there's room for most of us to rip it.
 Still, I'd consider it more of a finesse course.
 If you can keep it in play, you'll score well.
 I've got to believe the designer gave a lot of thought in creating the course on the size property he (she) had to work with.
 Well done!

 Cons: Not too many negative things to say.
 Sure, concrete tee pads would be great, and most of the baskets could use a coat of paint.
-There's also no course map.
-I started to create one with UDisc but messed up on a couple of holes, so that will have to wait until my next visit.
+On my last visit I also noted that the basket on hole 3 had been vandalized,

 Other Thoughts: I wasn't sure whether to list the number of holes (12) as a pro or a con.
 The temperature was near 90 the day I played so I was "done" after 12.
 If you've still got energy to burn, play it twice.